A low level of acetylcholine has a uniquely negative impact on memory and focus. Learn the three most effective ways you can increase acetylcholine.

 These symptoms make sense when you consider that acetylcholine is in charge of skeletal muscle contractions and gastrointestinal muscles.

-A low level of acetylcholine is linked to so-called normal memory loss, but it’s also strongly implicated in degenerative brain diseases.
+A low level of acetylcholine is linked to so-called “normal memory loss,” but it’s also strongly implicated in degenerative brain diseases.

 The two biggest culprits in acetylcholine deficiency are a diet low in choline and drugs that block acetylcholine activity.

-If you take any prescription anticholinergic drugs, talk to your doctor about other available options.
+And finally, if you take any prescription anticholinergic drugs, talk to your doctor about other available options.